 Understanding Morgan Stanley's Unusual Options Activity

-On Thursday, shares of Morgan Stanley (NYSE:MS) saw unusual options activity.
-After the option alert, the stock price moved up to $93.16.
+Morgan Stanley (NYSE:MS) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $93.36 following the option alert.

 - Option Type: TRADE